 Maybe, especially in the beginning.
 You may feel anxious or shy, perhaps even a bit self-conscious or weak.
 Counselors understand that it's normal to feel uncomfortable and cautious during the first meeting, and they try to help by promoting an accepting environment in which you will feel at ease.
 As you gradually begin to trust your counselor, you'll probably find that you can be more relaxed and open.

 It's okay to feel and express intense emotions in counseling; in fact, doing so is often one of the most helpful parts of the process.
 Your counselor's office is a safe place to talk about how you are feeling.
 And paying close attention to these feelings can also teach you a lot about yourself.

 Without your consent, no one.
 Everything you say in counseling is confidential, unless your counselor is required, by law, to break confidentiality to protect you or somebody else from harm.
 If you have questions about confidentiality or its limits, your counselor will be able to answer them.

-Counseling sessions are normally scheduled on a weekly, bi-weekly, or monthly basis depending upon the nature of the problem.
+Counseling sessions are scheduled on a weekly, bi-weekly, or monthly basis depending upon the need of the student.
+Typically sessions are bi-weekly.
 Sessions are typically 45 minutes long.
-Due to the small size of our staff and the high demand for services, students are limited to eight individual counseling sessions per semester and to a total of 32 sessions over their enrollment at Eastern.
+Due to the small size of our staff and the high demand for services, frequency of sessions may be impacted.
+The student's need will be considered.

 Once you feel that the issues that brought you in for counseling are no longer of major concern, you and your counselor will talk about how and when to end counseling.
 Ideally, the personal awareness that you've gained and the efforts that you've made in establishing a trusting relationship with your counselor should provide an effective model for self-help long after counseling has ended